RivaD2/personal/Udemy-react-with-redux/react-with-redux.md

 - Update `results` piece of state
 - Component rerenders again, showing list of results to user

-**Big difference between these two approaches is whether we want to attempt to make request immediately inside `onChange` handler or whether I want to only update some piece of state and then make request ONLY after component has rerenders and I detect that the `term` has changed.**
+**Big difference between these two approaches is whether we want to attempt to make request immediately inside `onChange` handler or whether I want to only update some piece of state and then make request ONLY after component has rerendered and I detect that the `term` has changed.**

 - **Option 1** allows me to: Search instantly when `onChange` event triggers.
 It also tightly couples `onChange` event with search.
 - **Option 2** allows me to search when `term` piece of state changes.
 It can easily trigger a search when other parameters change.
 It is also easier to extract code out into a more reusable component.
-Option to is better.
+Option two is better.
-    - I can use the  `useEffect` Hook is what will allow me to add code that will detect that the component is rerendering and that SOME piece of information has changed
+    - I can use the  `useEffect` Hook which will allow me to add code that will detect that the component is rerendering and that SOME piece of information has changed

 **The `useEffect` Hook:**